monsonite/NINO/README.md

 But you can run it on anything from an ATmega328 upwards.

-It deviates from the Manchester Baby in that it allows up to 16 instructions in its Instruction Set.
+It deviates from the Manchester Baby in that it allows up to 16 basic instructions in its Instruction Set.

 It also uses a 24-bit word in memory.

 This includes a 4-bit field for the instruction, a 4-bit field for register select select, and a 16-bit address/data field.

 The op-code or function is controlled by bits 23:20 of the instruction word.
-This allows for 16 instructions.
+This allows for the 16 primary instructions.
+However, there are a further secondary 16 operations which do not involve the memory or registers.

-I have moved the address/data field to the right of the instruction word and made it little endian.
+The address/data field is on the right of the instruction word and is little endian.
 It occupies bits 15:0 of the instruction word.

 If Nino were implemented as a bit-serial processor, this would be the natural way to serialise the data - LSB first.

 ### Registers

-I have also built upon the experience gained from the Baby and the Manchester MK 1, where certain locations in memory were used as index registers.
-These were included to allow the program counter to be modified, using the data from the register.
+Building upon the experience gained from the Baby and the Manchester MK 1, where certain locations in memory were used as index registers, Nino uses this approach too.
+These registers were included to allow the program counter to be modified, using the data from the register.
 This allows relative jumps, indexed addressing and incrementing/decrementing of the PC.

 The Manchester Baby was the first machine to make use of index registers, or "modifiers" as they were called in 1948.

-I have made provision for 16 such 16-bit registers, labelled R0 to R15.
+There provision for 16 such 16-bit registers, labelled R0 to R15, where R0 is the accumulator.

-These registers will occupy a contiguous block of 16-words in memory.
+These registers occupy a contiguous block of 16-words at the base of memory.
 They are general purpose, so they can be used for various tasks.

 They are addressed by the "Register Field" which is bits 19:16 of the instruction word.